weshinsley/cactus.purge/README.md

 their code, in an attempt to make their function arguments and returns more explicit.

-It was a significant and critical time to be a data scientist, performing many late night data processing tasks, waiting for the inputs to arrive, if they ever did, coping with the inevitable change in date formats, column headers, and general interpretation of data, or the absence of data.
+It was a significant and critical time for epidemiology data scientists, performing many late night data processing tasks, waiting for the inputs to arrive, if they ever did, coping with the inevitable changes in date format, column headers, and general interpretation of data, or the absence of data.

-This package was designed to provide therapy to data scientists concerned with both the real-time modelling, and _the purge_.
-It is, some might say, the pivotal moment where R at last reveals its true nature as a potential retro-gaming platform.
+This package was designed to provide therapy to those scientists concerned with both the real-time modelling, and _the purge_.
+It is, also, some might say, the pivotal moment where R at last reveals its true nature as a potential retro-gaming platform.

 ## Requirements

 * The package has been developed on Windows; it should also work nicely on Mac OS.

-* On Linux, audio support is tricky, so you may need to run without sound.
+* On Linux, audio support is tricky.
   You may have some luck with `sudo apt-get install portaudio19-dev` but so far it looks sketchy.
 Sometimes it works for a while then crashes, or sometimes the audio driver chatters onto stdout, which makes a mess on the game screen and disrupts cursor control.

+  Linux users might need to turn sound off on the front page, to get a pleasant (but sadly quiet) gaming experience.
+I suggest in this sad case, you make your own atmospheric sound effects as you play, and have a look in the `inst/audio` folder for hints of what you're missing.

-  Feedback or suggestions to improve this are welcome.
+  Feedback or suggestions to address this terrible problem are welcome.
+  I'm not sure if WINE gives any hope?

 ## Execution